 Please remember: Your board doesn’t have to look perfect.
 Don’t let that hold you back!
 This is supposed to be fun, and in the end, the taste of the items are what matters, not how gorgeously arranged this board may or may not be.

 You can make a Dessert Board for any time of year, not just for Valentine’s Day!
-Just mold your Red Velvet Cake Ball into a circle or any other shape!
+Just mold your Red Velvet Cheese Ball into a circle or any other shape!